ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 ### Closures

-The following sequence of definitions and expressions illustrates what a closure is.
+The following sequence of definitions and expressions illustrates what a closure is:
 ```ocaml
 # let d = 2 * 3;;
 val d : int = 6